alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 - `Qwen2.5-0.5B-Instruct` (1 VRAM)
 - `Qwen2.5-1.5B-Instruct` (3.1 VRAM; slightly slower than 0.5B)

-For now I am using [`onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA`](https://huggingface.co/onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA).
-Hopefully we will have some other small but powerful models available.
+For now I am using [`onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA`](https://huggingface.co/onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA) (WebGPU not enabled), with its Chrome tab comsumes almost up to 2 GB RAM on my no-GPU computer.

 ### Choose Model and Configure